Blake Works I: Performances

 Blake Works I premiered on 4 July 2016, at Palais Garnier, as part of a Paris Opera Ballet triple bill that also consisted of two other Forsythe works.
 However, by the time it premiered, both Forsythe and company director Benjamin Millepied were about to leave the Paris Opera Ballet.

 The Boston Ballet, which had a five-year partnership with Forsythe, had the North American premiere of Blake Works I in March 2019.
-Other ballet companies that has performed the ballet include Stuttgart Ballet, San Francisco Ballet, English National Ballet, Dutch National Ballet, the Ballet of Teatro alla Scala in Milan and Ballet West in Salt Lake City.
+Other ballet companies that have performed the ballet include Stuttgart Ballet, San Francisco Ballet, English National Ballet, Dutch National Ballet, the Ballet of Teatro alla Scala in Milan, Ballet West in Salt Lake City. and Bayerisches Staatsballett in Munich.

 Critical reception

 Laura Cappelle of the Financial Times commented, "Its modernity doesn't lie in extreme displays, but in the complexity, speed and changing directions of the choreography.
 Forsythe's vast classical vocabulary puts to shame many ballet choreographers working today: playful references to ballet history abound, alongside rare combinations that speak specifically to the French dancers' articulation and eloquent footwork."
 Roslyn Sulcas of New York Times wrote that Blake Works I is "a celebration of the youth, spirits, talent and collective knowledge of a new generation of Paris Opera dancers, who have never, in my experience of the company, looked better than they did throughout Monday's performance."
 She concluded in her review, "It's a love letter to these dancers and to the art of ballet itself."